Skip to content

 • ChatGPT: Search Bing for "best [your category]", if you are not on the top 3 listicles, contact those publishers this week to get included.

-• Claude: Add a "Limitations" or "Who This Is Not For" section to your top product page, honest trade-offs earn a 1.7x citation boost on this platform.
+• Claude: Add a "Limitations" or "Who This Is Not For" section to your top product page, honest trade-offs tend to suit this platform.

 • Gemini: Verify and complete your Google Business Profile today.
 It feeds directly into Gemini's Knowledge Graph citations.